fbpx

 Resources & Support for a Mental Health Crisis

 If you or someone you know is in a mental health crisis and not feeling safe, you can use the resources below to receive immediate support.
-While we wish we could help further right now, we are not equipped for that in the same way that these incredible organizations are.
-Our resources provide psychoeducation and tools but they are not designed for mental health crises.
+These incredible organizations are well-equipped to provide you with support in the moment when you need it most.

-What we can do is let you know how much you mean to the world.
+Whatever it is you are struggling with right now, just know that you mean so much to the world.
 You matter and your pain matters and we know you might be feeling really overwhelmed right now, but you won’t always feel this way.
 Give yourself the time to try again tomorrow.
 You are not helpless and you are not worthless.
 Most importantly, know that you are not alone.

 Canada